totalgood/dsdh/draft-slides/unused introduction to dsdh slides and notes.md

 And you'll probably know before anyone else that mamograms are a bad idea.
 You'll see the world like the Freakonomics authors (Steven Levitt and Stephen Dubner).
 You'll help tobacco companies defend their products or you'll help the FDA and the surgeon general find flaws in their logic.
-And if you're able to put asside your pre-1980's training you'll probably be onboard with the Causal Revolution.
+And if you're able to put aside your pre-1980's training you'll probably be onboard with the Causal Revolution.
 You'll be able to produce causal models

 :::